 The hike to Rawson Lake is one of the most popular in the Kananaskis Lakes area.
-It’s a pleasant path through the forest up to Rawson Lake, but the hike around the side of Rawson Lake is what is truly spectacular.
+It’s a pleasant path through the forest up to Rawson Lake, but the hike around the side of the water’s edgeis what truly makes this a spectacular hike.

-From the Upper Kananaskis Parking lot, walk down to Upper Kananaskis Lake where you find a wide path.
-Go left on this path and follow it while it follows the lakeshore.
+To start the Rawson Lake hike, from the Upper Kananaskis Parking lot, walk down to Upper Kananaskis Lake where you find a wide path.
+Go left on this path and follow it, while it follows the lakeshore.
 The views along this part of the walk are spectacular, and many tourists come just to look at the stunning Upper Kananaskis Lake.

 The path around Rawson Lake is fantastic, and there are many places to stop and enjoy a break.
 The view across Rawson Lake to Sarrail Ridge is spectacular, as is the view from the far end of Rawson Lake.